ryanbugden/OT_Features-Workshops/README.md

 | `swsh`          | Swash                               | Glyph swaps from default glyphs to swash glyphs.
 | `zero`          | Slashed Zero                        | Glyph swaps from default zeros to slashed zeros.

-For a list of all supported OpenType features, refer to [here](https://learn.microsoft.com/en-us/typography/opentype/spec/featurelist).
+For a list of all supported OpenType features, refer to [this link](https://learn.microsoft.com/en-us/typography/opentype/spec/featurelist).